Gako358/surface/README.md

 ## Install the program
 2. Run **sudo make install**

-## Change config locations for symlink later
+## Setup the config files for your environment

 3. Open up dot_path.py
     *  Under DIRECTORIES, need to change to "Your" files location